mokyen/okyensourcesoftware/invariance.md

 > An invariant is a logical condition for the members of an object that can be expected to be true from the time the constructor exits to the time the destructor is called.
 These logical conditions fall into three categories.
 >
 > * A relationship between at least two data members such that all members cannot vary independently.
-> * A relationship between a data member and a resource (aka RAII).
+> * A guarantee that any function with access to a resource may be called at any time, i.e. implementing RAII.
 > * A property of a data member that must always be true.

+A key for me is remembering that an invariance is **a logical condition**.

-Let's break down each of these.
+Let's break down each of these types.

 ## Relationships Between Members